BennyHallett/obelisk/README.md

     $ mix obelisk post "New obelisk feature"

+## Creating a draft

+Just like the post above us, we can create a draft.
+Drafts are intended to hold works in progress, and won't be compiled into the `/build` directory when running the build command.

+Again, the `draft` command can be used to quickly create a new draft, although creating the file manually will also work.

+    $ mix obelisk draft "Still working on this"

 ## Front matter

 Like other static site generators, posts should include front matter at the top of each file.
 Obelisk currently only accepts a `title` entry to be included in this front matter.